Blog from SafeTTy Systems Ltd

 The source for this article is a research study carried at the University of Illinois (US).

-The article in The Times is behind a ‘pay wall’: however, further information is available on the Yahoo news site.
+The article in The Times is behind a ‘pay wall’: however, further information is available on the Science Daily site.

 The development of safe autonomous vehicles presents many significant challenges.
 You’ll find more information about the work we are doing in this area in our ‘safer autonomy’ article.